 Tips on how to enhance your CMMS functionality

 Sheila Buchan, Data Analyst

 “Having worked with multiple maintenance management systems over the last 14 years, I have seen my fair share of issues caused by incomplete and inaccurate data within a CMMS, as well as poor utilization of the CMMS.
 Here are my top tips on initiatives that are proven to help you enhance your CMMS for better reliability and results:

 - Competency Assessment and Assurance

-It is the behaviour element of competence that can cause the biggest headaches in any change programme.
+It is the behavior element of competence that can cause the biggest headaches in any change program.
 To understand the complexities of this, the works of Fisher, Kotter and Tuckman should be considered.
-This collection gives us a rich menu to choose from in understanding what happens in change programmes.
+This collection gives us a rich menu to choose from in understanding what happens in change programs.

 - Update and maintain your data within the CMMS to ensure it is current

 In the first instance, it is beneficial to conduct a desktop asset verification (DAV) to identify the extent of the gap before investing time and money into walking the line to collect data from source at site.

 A remote DAV of the asset register and engineering drawings will: